Phantom Island (album): Live performances

 The track "Grow Wings and Fly" was played twice during their 2024 World Tour before the song had been confirmed as part of the album, once on 15 November at the Germania Insurance Amphitheater in Austin, Texas, and a second time on 17 November at the Mardi Gras World in New Orleans.
 Both times it was played following "Shanghai" from Butterfly 3000, where it spawned from jams as far back as 2023.
+The song "Aerodynamic" was also played at the band's Field of Vision festival held in August 2025.

-King Gizzard & the Lizard Wizard announced a 2025 tour where they will travel the United States playing the album with a different orchestra in each city, alongside a more standard Rock'N'Roll show at Forest Hills Stadium with the tour to be capped off by a camping residency dubbed Field of Vision in Buena Vista, Colorado.
+King Gizzard & the Lizard Wizard announced a 2025 tour where they travelled the United States playing the album with a different orchestra in each city, with conductor Sarah Hicks.
+The orchestral shows were billed alongside a more standard Rock'N'Roll show at Forest Hills Stadium, with the tour capped off by a camping residency dubbed Field of Vision in Buena Vista, Colorado.
+During the orchestral shows, the band and orchestra played Phantom Island in full, followed by a 20-minute intermission jam by the band, and then a number of other tracks from the band's extensive discography once again including the orchestra.

+In November, the Phantom Island Tour was brought to Europe, with orchestral shows held at four venues in the UK, France, the Netherlands and Poland interspersed with rave shows playing the band's electronic material.
+For the European shows, the band were joined on stage by Chad Kelly, the composer for the album.
+The orchestral tour concluded in December, with the band again joined by Kelly in playing five Phantom Island shows in their home country of Australia, including two performances at the Sydney Opera House, alongside several other Rock'N Roll shows.